jasonsgunz/HitboxTroller/README.md

-# UPDATE LOG V3.1.1!
-(REVERT)
+# UPDATE LOG V3.2!

--- had to revert completly
+-- Added a ESP Section (Tracer,Name and Dot ESP with Toggle buttons for each.)

+-- added a ,,Snap" Slider (makes it so u can change from 1 to 10 how fast the crossair should lock onto someone.(1 instant, 10 very slow)

 # NOTE!
 THIS SCRIPT MIGHT NOT WORK IN EVERY GAME I WILL PUT MORE EFFORT FOR GAMES INTO THIS IF ANYONE IS INTERESTED TO TEST GAMES FOR ME, DM s9q9 ON DISCORD.